maxgrok/maxgrok.github.io/src/pages/articles/2019-02-04---Eighty-Second-Post/index.md

 Arrays can be dynamic or fixed-sized and store data in Solidity.
 These can be iterated through without an issue.

 Dynamic arrays can be resized by using the `.length` member in storage.
 Also, `.push` may be used to add elements to the dynamic arrays, whereas for fixed-sized arrays you can use the bracket notation to access values and edit them.
-For example: <br>
+For example:

+    ```
-    ```dynamicArray.push(1) // adds 1 to the dynamic array
+    dynamicArray.push(1) // adds 1 to the dynamic array
-    fixedsizedArray[1] = 3 // adds 3 to the index of 1 in the fixed sized array```
+    fixedsizedArray[1] = 3 // adds 3 to the index of 1 in the fixed sized array
+    ```

 ## Visibility: Public, Private, External, Internal